Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Nutrients deficiency: Feeding monthly from spring through summer with a balanced, water-soluble fertilizer is recommended.

-Drafts: Place the plant away from drafts to maintain a warmth of 16-280C.
+Drafts: Place the plant away from sources of drafts like hot air vents, radiators, AC units, windy doors and others to maintain a warmth of 16-280C.

 Leaf drop